-The Germans are famous for their love of efficiency, and it shows in their public transportation system.
+The Germans are famous for their love of efficiency, which shows in their public transportation system.
 The trains and buses usually run on time, and the network is extensive.
 This makes getting around Germany a breeze.

-Mercedes-Benz and Porsche are both German car companies, and they are two of the most popular luxury German car brands in the world.
-The Mercedes Benz museum is a popular tourist attraction in Stuttgart.
-In fact, there are a TON of great car museums in Germany – check them out!
+Mercedes-Benz and Porsche are both German car companies and two of the world’s most popular luxury German car brands.
+The Mercedes Benz Museum is a popular tourist attraction in Stuttgart.
+There are a TON of great car museums in Germany – check them out!

 The German National Team

-The German national football team (that’s soccer to us Yanks – or “Amis”) is one of the most successful in the world.
-They have won four World Cups (1954, 1974, 1990, and 2014) and they were damned close in 2002.
-Football (soccer) is by far the most popular sport in Germany (and the world if we’re honest).
+The German national football team (that’s soccer to us, Yanks – or “Amis”) is one of the most successful in the world.
+They have won four World Cups (1954, 1974, 1990, and 2014) and were damned close in 2002.
+Football (soccer) is by far the most popular sport in Germany (and the world, if we’re honest).
 The German Bundesliga is one of the best leagues in the world.

 Trees, Landscapes, Nature

 Germany is a very green country with many forests.
-The Black Forest which is the home of the famous cuckoo clock and the black forest cake, the Bavarian Forest, and the Harz Mountains are famous for their beautiful landscape.
+The Black Forest is the home of the famous cuckoo clock and the black forest cake.
+The Bavarian Forest and the Harz Mountains are famous for their beautiful landscape.

-Hikers may explore Tegernsee, 48 kilometers from Frankfurt and 30 kilometers south to discover Alpine splendor and culture.
-Lake Kings, which is located near Austria, has the purest water in Europe.
+Hikers may explore Tegernsee, 48 kilometers from Frankfurt and 30 kilometers south, to discover Alpine splendor and culture.
+Lake Kings, located near Austria, has the purest water in Europe.
 Bavaria has a distinct character that differs from Berlin’s trendiness.

-Everything happens on lakes along with mountain ranges and the Alps in the region of Bavaria state, which has an amazing culture with beautiful vistas.
+Everything happens on lakes along with mountain ranges and the Alps in the region of Bavaria state, which has a fantastic culture with beautiful vistas.

 Don’t Mention the War!

-It’s unfortunate, but the thing people typically associate Germany with the most is the Second World War.
+Unfortunately, people typically associate Germany with the most Second World War.
 If it ain’t that, it’s World War I or the Cold War.
-Don’t be boorish while you’re there and don’t mention the war!
+Don’t be boorish while there, and don’t mention the war!
 Any of ’em!

 In conclusion, Germany has a lot of attributes from its history, culture, food, places, people, and way of living that make it stand out as a great place to visit.
 Start planning your next trip now!